thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 configuration, such as a configured IP address and port, a pinned certificate, a raw public key, or an external PSK identity.
 When no domain name is used, SNI is not applicable.
+When SNI is omitted in deployments using raw public keys or self-signed certificates, the application needs another binding between the authenticated key and the expected peer identity.
+Otherwise, the deployment can be vulnerable to the misbinding attacks described in {{Appendix F.9 of -TLS13}}.

 Deployments that require confidentiality of SNI and other ClientHello metadata can use Encrypted ClientHello (ECH) {{?RFC9849}}.
 ECH is most applicable to